sanjay-namdeo/notes/spring/actuator.md

 ## Actuator

 It helps you to **access the current state of an application that is running in a production environment**.
 Multiple metrics can be used to check the current state.
-They also provide endpoints for RESTful web services which can be simply used to check the different metrics.
+They also provide endpoints for REST-ful web services which can be simply used to check the different metrics.

 1. Add **spring-boot-starter-actuator** dependency
 2. *curl* localhost:8080/actuator/health